joejump/Steam-Trick/README.md

-# Steam Helper
+# Steam Trick

-Feel free to change name, avatar, join to group on Steam in one click
+Now it's eash to change name, avatar, join to group on Steam.

 # Installation